-The international community has hoped that international sanctions might strengthen those in Iran who might argue that Iran's nuclear program is carrying too high a cost.
-There are growing indications of splits in the Iranian leadership-particularly between President Ahmadinejad and the Supreme Leader.
-Factions loyal to Ahmadinejad and to the Supreme Leader, although all are hardline, competed against each other in March 2, 2012, Majles (parliament) elections, and in that election and subsequent runoff, supporters of the Supreme Leader won about 75% of the 290 seats.
-However, these splits do not appear to be driven by differences over international sanctions.
+The international community has hoped that international sanctions might widen splits in Iran's leadership, and perhaps strengthen those in Iran who might argue that Iran's nuclear program is carrying too high a cost.
+There are growing indications of splits in the Iranian leadership-particularly between President Ahmadinejad and the Supreme Leader-to the point at which there has been open discussion in Iran's parliament since June 2011 of impeaching Ahmadinejad.
+In February 2012, the Majles summoned Ahmadinejad to answer questions about corruption and economic policy, the first time it has summoned a president since the Islamic Republic was founded in 1979.
+In October 2011, the Supreme Leader raised the possibility of amending Iran's constitution to eliminate the post of President altogether, and replace it with a parliamentary system in which the Majles selects a Prime Minister.
+Pro and anti-Ahmadinejad factions, although all are hardline, are competing against each other in March 2, 2012, Majles elections.
+However, these splits do not appear to be driven primarily by differences over how to react to international sanctions.

-One U.S. intelligence official told journalists in January 2012 that the Administration believes sanctions could also be used to undermine the Iranian regime outright, although that is not the widely stated goal of U.S. and international sanctions.
-Many Iranians appear to blame the regime for bringing on sanctions by refusing to compromise on the nuclear program, but many blame the United States and its partners for imposing sanctions that hurt the population perhaps more than they do the regime.
-The regime claimed a 65% turnout in the March 2, 2012, Majles elections, and asserted the high turnout was an indication Iranians are rallying to the regime during a time of international threat.
-Iran's population, whether opposed to or supportive of the government now, have lived through deprivation during the 1980-1988 Iran-Iraq War.
-The opposition Green movement has remained largely absent from the streets since late 2009.
+One U.S. intelligence official told journalists in January 2012 that the Administration believes sanctions could also be used to undermine the Iranian regime outright, although that is not the widely stated goal of U.S. and international sanctions.47 There is no firm evidence that the sanctions are accomplishing that result; the opposition Green movement remained largely absent from the streets in 2011, as it was in 2010.
+Iran's population, whether opposed to or supportive of the government now, have lived through deprivation during the 1980-88 Iran-Iraq war, and it is not clear that dire economic conditions would necessarily produce political opposition.
+Nor is it clear that the opposition is motivated by economic factors that are affected by sanctions.